itayinbarr/SecondOpinion/README.md

 A dense neural network model I trained, to classify an MRI scan into one of 3 types of brain tumors, or a healthy scan.

+This project demonstrates the process of building and training a dense neural network model.
+The model was trained for classification.

 Getting Started
 ------------